ivanbabko/goodrocket-jekyll/README.md

 ### `gulp deploy`

 When you're done developing and have built your site with either `gulp --prod` or `gulp build --prod` you can deploy your site to Amazon S3.
+Don't forget to configure aws-credentials.json.

 ### `gulp clean`